The other day while window-shopping in the seafood section of Whole Foods, I saw a beautiful piece of fish that I just could not pass up.

 Salt, pepper, paprika to taste

 Portion the fish.
-In a small bowl stir together the mustard, capers, tarragon, and 2 tbsp olive oil.
+In a small bowl stir together the mustard, capers, tarragon, honey, and 2 tbsp olive oil.
 Add 2 tbsp water and stir.

 Coat a frying pan with the oil of your choice.
 (Choose bacon.)
 Season the cod with salt/pepper/paprika.
 Bring pan to medium high heat and cook the cod until opaque.
 The amount of time the fish needs in the pan completely depends on its size and shape.